randjelovicaleks/shop-app/README.md

 * Install MongoDb (v5.0.4)
 * Start MongoDb
 * Create .env file in the root folder of the app and set variables for PORT and DB_CONNECTION_STRING
+* Change port which you setup also in swagger.json file
 * Run npm install
 * Run nodemon app
 * Open swagger in the browser typing this url with port you setup: http://localhost:PORT/api-docs/ and see all the routes in the app